 Pam is very concerned and acts to preserve the health of our rural areas from lakes and wetlands, to farms and settlement areas and local businesses.
 We need balanced development!
-Pam started the Climate Action Committee in Minden along with volunteers from the community.
+Pam started the Climate Action Committee in Minden Hills, leading to the designation of a County Committee, along with volunteers from the community.
 She continues to assure ongoing work at the County level through the County Climate Change Committee.

 Shore Line Preservation